Silent No More: The Perspective of Heterosexual Men Living with HIV

 I am grateful to Howard University, Who Can You tell? program, The Well Wisdom Project, Positive Women’s Network and more recently NAMI, “National Association for Mental Illness.
 These organizations provide inspiring Peer Support.
 Peer Support utilizes one’s life experiences as a gift to listen and share with others hopes, dreams, loss, disappointment and despair.
 Living with HIV for 20 years, I’ve done “therapy” many years of my life, and the exchange of Peer Support has been remarkable.
 Peer Support is an exchange between peers with similar lived experience.
 These “undesirable” experiences strengthen personal resilience to be an ally for others that are experiencing difficulty.
 I don’t have to have the exact experience of another to have common feelings of separateness, despair, not being enough, or without community.
 Peer Support holds space for another’s challenges, sees them as a worthy human being, and knows they have capacity to live life with joys and grief, and that there is hope in living a more joyful life.

 CLICK HERE to view the 2022 International Conference on Stigma Photonarrative Project.
 This project was organized by the Internalized Stigma Interest Group.
 A big thank you to all who participated!

 Join us at Howard University (or virtually) on May 19, 2023 as we explore stigma, relationships, and reproductive issues, while living with sickle cell disease.
 Register at www.ranapediatricfund.org

-Please CLICK HERE for intructions if you are a voluneer.
+Please CLICK HERE for instructions if you are a volunteer.